oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/_index.md

 ### Log files

-The operator can automatically override WebLogic domain, server, and introspector `.log` and `.out` locations.
+The operator can automatically override WebLogic Server, domain, and introspector `.log` and `.out` locations.
 This occurs if the Domain `logHomeEnabled` field is explicitly set to `true`, or if `logHomeEnabled` isn't set and `domainHomeSourceType` is set to `PersistentVolume`.
 When overriding, the log location will be the location specified by the `logHome` setting.

-If you want to fine tune the `.log` and `.out` rotation behavior for WebLogic domains and servers, then you can update the related `Log MBean` in your WebLogic configuration.
-Alternatively, for WebLogic servers, you can set corresponding system properties in `JAVA_OPTIONS`:
+If you want to fine tune the `.log` and `.out` rotation behavior for WebLogic Servers and domains, then you can update the related `Log MBean` in your WebLogic configuration.
+Alternatively, for WebLogic Servers, you can set corresponding system properties in `JAVA_OPTIONS`:

-- Here are some WLST off-line examples for creating and accessing commonly tuned Log MBeans:
+- Here are some WLST offline examples for creating and accessing commonly tuned Log MBeans:

   ```bash
   # domain log